ixilai/UMCFuse/README.md

 UMCFuse is a **unified framework** for **infrared and visible image fusion (IVIF)** in **complex scenes**, including haze, rain, snow, overexposure, fire, and noisy environments.
 It effectively integrates multi-modal information, preserves fine details, suppresses noise, and enhances scene understanding for downstream tasks such as **object detection**, **semantic segmentation**, and **salient object detection**.

+**The proposed method can be applied to fusion scenarios regardless of whether degradation is present or absent.**

 <p align="center">
   <strong>
     <span style="font-size:20px;">